 PA 46 Initial Pilot Transition Course

 This 5 day course includes up to 17 hours of ground school, 10 hours of flight training, 7 hours of pre and post flight briefing and 3 hours of cockpit ground training in your airplane with EPU power plugged in to give you complete familiarity with your panel and equipment.
-You will be provided with our course book (a 2.5″ thick binder full of helpful study materials and references), which is custom-tailored to your airplane and equipment.
-The cost for 1 pilot is $8,325.00.
-If 2 pilots attend together, the cost is $7,900.00 per pilot. ( for 2 pilots, the second pilot will need 3 more days to complete the flight portion).
+You will be provided with our course book, which is custom-tailored to your airplane and equipment.
+The cost for 1 pilot is $8,695.00.
+If 2 pilots attend together, the cost is $8,295.00 per pilot. ( for 2 pilots, the second pilot will need 3 more days to complete the flight portion and both pilots will need to attend the ground school together).

 PA 46 Initial Pilot Transition Course Plus Transition from Analog to Glass Cockpit

 This 6 day course is for Pilots who are not familiar with glass cockpit, but who are transitioning to a PA 46 with a glass cockpit.
 The course includes up to 20 hours of ground school, 10 hours of flight training, in your airplane, 7 hours of preflight and post flight briefing and 3 hours of cockpit ground training in your airplane with EPU power plugged in to give you complete familiarity with your equipment and glass cockpit.
-You will be provided with our course book (2.5″ thick binder full of helpful study materials and references), which is custom-tailored to your airplane and equipment.
-The cost for 1 pilot is $9,000.00.
-If 2 pilots attend together, the cost is $8,600.00 per pilot. (for 2 pilots, the second pilot will need 3 more days to complete the flight portion).
+You will be provided with our course book, which is custom-tailored to your airplane and equipment.
+The cost for 1 pilot is $9,400.00.
+If 2 pilots attend together, the cost is $8995.00 per pilot (for 2 pilots, the second pilot will need 3 more days to complete the flight portion and both pilots will need to attend the ground school together).

 PA 46 Recurrent Pilot Course

 This 2 day course is for PA 46 pilots who are experienced and current in the PA 46 and who are taking an annual recurrency course as mandated by their insurance company.
-The course includes up to 4 hours of ground school, 3.5 hours of flight training and 2 hours of preflight and post flight briefing.
+The course includes up to 5 hours of ground school, 3.5 hours of flight training and 2.5 hours of preflight and post flight briefing.
 Our PA 46 course book is provided to those who have not previously received it and it is custom – tailored to your equipment.
-The cost for 1 pilot is $2,250.00.
-If 2 pilots attend together, the cost is $2,150.00 per pilot.
+The cost for 1 pilot is $2,350.00.
+If 2 pilots attend together, the cost is $2,250.00 per pilot (for 2 pilots, the second pilot will need an extra day to complete the flight portion and both pilots will need to attend the ground school together).
+Completing the full course hours and syllabus does not guarantee an endorsement by the instructor for the insurance requirement.
+If the pilot fails to show safe knowledge and proficiency by the end of the course, additional training and cost may be required.
+The course hours are approximate and may vary with pilot proficiency and ability.

-If additional ground or flight training hours are needed, instructor time will be charged at $225/hour.
+If additional ground or flight training hours are needed, instructor time will be charged at $235/hour.